 A comprehensive guide of Xfce 4.18 features across core & native apps.

-After almost two years of development, Xfce 4.18 will be released during Christmas 2022.
+After almost two years of development, Xfce 4.18 is released on December 15, 2022.
 Coming as a major release since Xfce 4.16, the development was going on to enhance this lightweight desktop under the development tag 4.17.

 Xfce 4.18 is a significant milestone considering GTK4 updates, initial Wayland support and revamp of core native apps.
 The volume of updates is massive.